 how they get the hole in bucatini

-Okay, things can get very technical here but basically the pasta dough is fed into a machine that forces it through a perforated disk, similar to a meat grinder.
+Okay, things can get very technical for the pasta used in Bucatini all'Amatriciana.
+Basically, the pasta dough is fed into a machine that forces it through a perforated disk, similar to a meat grinder.
 Bucatini is made with a disk with tiny circular perforations, which forces the pasta dough to emerge in long tubes.
 The tubes are then trimmed off to the desired length and then either dried or cooked fresh.

 where to buy bucatini